ijrussell/essential-fsharp/Chapters/00a - Preface.md

 I've been thinking about my answer and whilst I still think that the list is a good one, I think that I should have said that it is how the various features work together that makes F# so special, not the individual features themselves.
 It feels like a well-thought-out language that doesn't have features just because other languages have them.

-F# supports many paradigms, such as imperative and object-oriented programming but we will concentrate on how it encourages functional-first programming.
-My view of the choices F# has made in its language design can be summed up quite easily:
+F# supports many paradigms, such as Imperative and Object-Oriented Programming but we will concentrate on how it encourages functional-first programming.
+My view of the choices the designers of F# has made in the language can be summed up quite easily:

 > I enjoy functional programming but I like programming in F# even more.